 97XF.
 Duties of representative

-(1) In performing the functions referred to in section 97XD a representative is to act according to his or her opinion of the best interests of the represented person.
+(1) In performing the functions referred to in section 97XD a representative is to act according to the representative’s opinion of the best interests of the represented person.

-(2) Without limiting subsection (1), a representative acts in the best interests of the represented person if he or she acts as far as possible —
+(2) Without limiting subsection (1), a representative acts in the best interests of the represented person if the representative acts as far as possible —

 (a) as an advocate of the represented person in relation to any EEA; and